vvanouytsel/braindump/Braindump/General/Linux.md

-#linux
+---
+tags:
+  - linux
+---

-# Working with Processes
+## Working with Processes

 Linux stores details about processes in `/proc/$ID/`.

 You can follow the output of a process by tailing the file descriptor.
 0 is the standard input, 1 is the standard output and 2 is standard error.